lostcarpark/conclar/README.md

     }
 ```

+## File Format

+The ConClár file format is designed to be compatible with KonOpas, and in most cases data files for KonOpas can be used without modification.

+Full details of the file format are in a separate [Data Structure document](https://github.com/lostcarpark/conclar/blob/main/docs/conclar_file_specs.md).

 ## Credits

 ConClár is Copyright James Shields, 2022, and made available as an open source project under the MIT licence.